 Interacting with parents; maintaining open and cooperative communication with parents and families, encouraging their involvement

-All teachers are expected:
+All teachers are expected to (general requirements):

 To assume serious collaborative responsibility for the educational environment of the School by conducting themselves at all times in a responsible, ethical, and professional manner

 To be available before the opening of School to attend teachers’ meetings, etc., and to be available after the Upper School’s graduation to attend teachers’ meetings and complete end-of-year duties

 To attend all faculty meetings and workshop days as they are scheduled during the year